MFTFG-AU/Multimodal-Fusion-for-Talking/readme.md

 </p>

 ## News
 Thank you to all the reviewers for their feedback.
-Moving forward, we are committed to ongoing research to enhance the efficiency and performance of this project.

--
+- We update to improve the efficiency and performance of this project.

 ## Environment